My Message

 My Dad

-I am a straight-A student and have achieved Highest Honors.
-I try to challenge myself in both in school and outside of school.
-My parents tell me I need to balance each day not only getting good grades but being well rounded in a variety of things (Sports, an Instrument, Healthy Eating, Community Service and Working To Earn Money)
+I always challenge myself in and outside of school.
+My parents tell me I need to balance each day not only getting good grades but being well-rounded in a variety of things (Sports, an Instrument, Healthy Eating, Community Service and Working to Earn Money).
+I believe I have been forming these good habits and being at Salisbury School has reinforced all these important qualities.

 My Music

 Over the past years, I have played the guitar and the piano.
 My parents bought a piano so I loved the look of this big shiny instrument so I asked if I could learn how to play.
-I am in my 3rd year of playing and my instructor that comes to the home is great.
-He comes every Wednesday.
+I have been playing for 3 years now but admit ever since leaving my home and going to boarding school I have not been able to play as much as I would like but music and the arts are something that I love and appreciate.

 Overcoming Challenges